miteshvarsani/Datawave-Market-Insights/README.md

 For convinience, screenshots of the dashboard are provided below.
 However, most of the insights have been derived after using filters, slicers and other features within the dashboard.

-You can also view a video recording of the complete analysis using the following link:

 <img width="1418" height="803" alt="image" src="https://github.com/user-attachments/assets/15eb4ab9-e9ea-4d46-8c5b-474c38352436" />

 <img width="1424" height="799" alt="image" src="https://github.com/user-attachments/assets/c9f28518-27cd-48f3-8b89-7d62d2cd7b31" />